 At Phu Kradung, Travellers can see the beautiful sunrise and scenic views of fields and mountains at the Pha Nok Ann viewpoint.
 Along the trails, you can find heather Flowers, and their fully blooming season is during March – April.
 If you want to see the Sunset, Pha Lomsak is the most popular viewpoint.
 Moreover, you can walk on the trail to see Anodard pond, Phen waterfall and Pha Yearb Mek.
 You may spend 3 days to explore every attraction in Phu Kardung.

-If climbing to Phu Kradung is difficult for you, you can go to Phu Ruea national park.
+Phu Ruea national park is another Alternative.
 The national park is located in the big mountain with the large pine tree field.
 It is less difficult than in Phu Kradung because you can drive to the campsite.
-Phu Ruea (sailboat mountain) National Park is named after the outstanding sail-shaped cliff in the national park.
+Phu Ruea (sailboat mountain) national park is named after the outstanding sail-shaped cliff in the National Park.

-There is a district that becomes the talk of the town among Thai and foreign travellers – Amphoe Chiang Khan.
-It is the peaceful city with interesting attractions.
-Kaeng Kud Koo, for example, is the clusters of rocks with beautiful colors under the River.
-In dry season when the river level declines, you will see the colors and beauty of the rocks.
-Chiang Khan Walking street is one of the places you can’t miss.
-You can enjoy walking and Shopping local products and food on the street with the over-100-year buildings along the both side of the street.
+Chiang Khan is a peaceful City with interesting attractions.
+Kaeng Kud Koo, for example, is the clusters of rocks with beautiful colours under the River.
+In dry season when the river level declines, you will see the colours and beauty of the rocks.
+Chiang Khan Walking Street is one of the places you can’t miss.
+You can enjoy walking and Shopping Local products and Food on the street with the over-100-year buildings along both sides of the street.
 The recommended food are Khaoa Pieak Sen (rice noodles soup), Mieng Kham (savoury leaf wraps), Khaow Chee (grilled sticky rice), and ancient ice-cream.